Brandonsams/Digital-CV/resume.md

 ### <span>DevOps Engineer</span> <span>August 2018 - September 2020</span>

 - Provided API support for clients using our predictions in their CV2X and Autonomous Vehicle Applications
-- Worked with agencies to establish connectivity to TTS's on-prem cloud hardware and software
+- Worked with partner agencies to establish traffic signal connectivity for internal data pipeline
 - Managed production rollout of new internal software releases, including installation and bug reporting
 <!-- - Developed and implemented quality control metrics for traffic signal predictions against incoming status data -->
 <!-- - Windows Server system administration using PowerShell to manage hundreds of servers at a time -->